Katherine Weimer: Scientific legacy

-In 2001 the American Physical Society Division of Plasma Physics established the Katherine E. Weimer award to "recognize and encourage outstanding achievement in plasma science research by a woman physicist in the early years of her career."
-This is because the Division of Plasma Physics has historically had lower women representation compared to other divisions (7% vs 11% in 2010).
+The American Physical Society Division of Plasma Physics established the Katherine E. Weimer award in 2001 to "recognize and encourage outstanding achievement in plasma science research by a woman physicist in the early years of her career."
+The Division of Plasma Physics has historically had lower female representation compared to other divisions, and the award was established to attract and retain more female physicists in the field.
+The winning physicist receives $4000 and an invitation to speak at the Division of Plasma Physics annual meeting.